neuro-symbolic-ai/trace_package/README.md

 **TRACE** is a comprehensive Python package for analyzing transformer models during training.
 It provides modular tools for understanding model behavior through linguistic probes, intrinsic dimension analysis, Hessian landscape exploration, and more.

+**Note**: TRACE is designed to work with synthetic data from the [ABSynth dataset](https://github.com/nura-j/ABSynth_dataset), which provides controlled linguistic structures for systematic analysis of transformer learning dynamics.

 ## Features

 - **Linguistic Probes**: Monitor syntactic and semantic presence across layers